mengzhenyuzhang/mengzhenyuzhang.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 Welcome to my website.
 I am an Assistant Professor in Operations & Technology at the UCL School of Management.
 I graduated from the Stephen M. Ross School of Business, University of Michigan, where I obtained my PhD in Technology and Operations.
-My research interests are in revenue management, information design, and stochastic modeling.
+My research interests are in revenue management, information design, and stochastic models.
 Feel free to contact me at zhenyu[dot]zhangmeng[at]ucl[dot]ac[dot]uk.

 Research
 ======